xinhjing/CompPhoto-Final-Project-pix2pix-cycleGAN/README.md

 ## Notebooks

-- `MNIST Dataset of pix2pix cycleGAN.ipynb`: pix2pix and/or CycleGAN applied to MNIST.
+- `MNIST Dataset of pix2pix cycleGAN.ipynb`: pix2pix and CycleGAN applied to MNIST.
-- `FMNIST Dataset of pix2pix cycleGAN.ipynb`: Image-to-image translation models on FMNIST.
+- `FMNIST Dataset of pix2pix cycleGAN.ipynb`: pix2pix and CycleGAN applied to FMNIST.
-- `Blur of FMNIST Dataset of pix2pix cycleGAN.ipynb`: Training on blurred-to-clear FMNIST image pairs.
+- `Blur of FMNIST Dataset of pix2pix cycleGAN.ipynb`: Evaluated robustness on Gaussian blurred FMNIST.

 ## Goals

-- Learn mappings from **blurred** to **clear** images using paired data (pix2pix).
+- Learn mappings from **blurred** to **clear** images.
-- Investigate whether CycleGAN can perform deblurring in **unpaired** settings.
-- Compare performance of both models across datasets.
+- Compare performance models across datasets.

 ## Results

-- Pix2pix successfully reconstructs clean images from blurred FMNIST inputs in a supervised setting.
+- Pix2pix-CycleGAN successfully reconstructs clean images from blur photo inputs to their original images for MNIST, FMNIST, blurred FMNIST in a supervised setting.
-- CycleGAN can learn meaningful transformations with unpaired training data, though with lower fidelity.

 ## Requirements